-2. Moving to a new room
+Moving to a new room

 Children typically move to a new classroom in August with the beginning of the new academic year.
-The younger toddler class (Bees) moves with the teachers into the Bunnies classroom as a group in August.
-They will remain with them until they move to a preschool room.
+The toddler division at the CLC enrolls children as they are 13 months and children continue in the same toddler classroom for two years or until they transition to preschool.